pytest-dev/pytest-django/docs/tutorial.rst

 Introduction
 ------------

-pytest and pytest-django is compatible with standard Django test suites and Nose test suites and should be able to pick up and run existing tests without any or little configuration.
+pytest and pytest-django are compatible with standard Django test suites and Nose test suites.
+They should be able to pick up and run existing tests without any or little configuration.
 This section describes how to get started quickly.

 Talks, articles and blog posts